percona/pmm-doc/docs/faq.md

 ## How do I set up Alerting?

-Please see the availible [Alerting Options](/using/alerting.html#alternative-alerting-options)
+Check out the available [PMM Alerting Options](/using/alerting.html#alternative-alerting-options).

 ## How do I use a custom Prometheus configuration file?